Shwetank14/TicTacToe/README.md

 # Tic-Tac-Toe
 This is the Tic tac Toe android Application.
-Created its layout using basic XML concepts and the backend working is written in Kotlin.
+Created its layout using basic XML concepts and the back-end working is written in Kotlin.

 Here are some screenshots of the application –